[Toy Review] Hot Octopuss Pulse Duo

 Finished purple silicone dildo made with Clone a Willy Kit

 After this adventure, I have a newfound appreciation for folks who make beautiful dildos.
-This came out pretty well for a first go – its structurally sound, useable, and actually a pretty good likeness to its, erm, source material.
+This came out pretty well for a first go.
+It’s structurally sound, useable, and actually a pretty good likeness to its, erm… source material.

 But it’s still a far cry from what the professionals can do.
-Support your favourite lovely dildo-makers, people!
+Support your favourite dildo-makers, people!

-I’ll just leave you with this:
+I’ll leave you with this:

 Me: “What do you think people do with their cloned dick if they have a really bad breakup?”